chriscasper/Simple-Engine/README.md

 # Simple Engine
-A seriously simple static generator!
+Simple Engine is a seriously simple static website engine.

 Will be adding more directions and documentation here shortly.